Chapter 10 : Everyone Wants Me (Dead)

 Potter's floating head appears at the edge of my sight.
 Before I can say anything, he yanks me into the shadows.

 I don't have the strength fight him even if I want to.
 He twists my arm around him and pulls the cloak over us, his lips grazing my collarbone in the wordless tumult.
-My eyes fly open, meeting his shadowed gaze as he pushes me back until I'm sandwiched between a tapestry and him.
-A flicker of torchlight flickers reveals the spark of inappropriate thrill embedded in his pupils.
+My eyes fly open, meeting his shadowed gaze as he pushes me back until I'm sandwiched between a tapestry and him, a flicker of torchlight reveals the spark of inappropriate thrill embedded in his pupils.

 It is, I think as I swallow hard, just a little too appealing for my taste.

 I shift against the rough fabric behind me—and Potter's very bare chest.
 Focus flickering, I manage to root my attention at the ominous shapes descending the staircase.

 The first girl I see is foaming at the mouth, taking the term crazy-eyes to a whole new level.
 The next one seems normal until her giggle turns into a cackle that could make werewolves curl.

 Lovely.
 Hogwarts is not only churning out girls with a twisted concept of how to approach boys (hint: not screaming), but stage five stalkers and the literal voice of evil.
 And Beauxbatons says we aren't diverse enough.

 "I should throw you out there," Albus whispers.
 His hand slides down the wall and around my elbow.
 "Teach you a lesson."